ringo/ringojs.org/site/tutorial/sessions.md

     }});

 Remember what I told you about ringo-sqlstore and evolving the database scheme?
-It does not do it We defined the mapping for these new properties, but the database on disk does not know about them.
+It does not do it.
+We defined the mapping for these new properties, but the database on disk does not know about them.
 You have to delete the database file (or modify it - but that does not seem worth the effort for our test data) and let ringo-sqlstore recreate the whole database.

 Saving author information
 ---------------------------